isabelle-galleberg/isabelle-galleberg/README.md

 ### Hi, I'm Isabelle 👋

 - 👩‍💻 I am pursuing a Master's degree in Computer Science at NTNU Trondheim, with a specialization in Software Systems
-- 🇵🇹 I am currently spending my fourth year of studies as an exchange student in Lisbon, Portugal
 - 💻 Apart from my studies, I am a part of NTNUI Sprint, which is the IT committee of NTNUI, responsible for developing their websites and technological solutions